-- Master’s of Science in Epidemiology DegreeThe TN-CTSI and the Delta Consortium will partner with the UTHSC Department of Preventive Medicine to utilize educational resources already in place.
+- Master’s of Science in Epidemiology DegreeThe TN-CTSI will partner with the UTHSC Department of Preventive Medicine to utilize educational resources already in place.
 Since 1998, UTHSC has offered a Master’s of Science in Epidemiology Degree that is designed to provide the necessary methodological skills for students to be able to independently pursue epidemiological research in their chosen areas.
 The recently created Clinical Investigation Track within the Master of Epidemiology program emphasizes clinical investigation and interdisciplinary translational research.
 The Data Science Track emphasizes statistical and analytical skills needed to work with large observational datasets.
 The Biostatistics Track offers a comprehensive set of courses covering theoretical, applied and computing areas of biostatistical science in order to provide clinical researchers with necessary methodological and analytical skills that cover hypothesis formulation, data collection, analysis and interpretation for various data types and research areas.

 For more information, please visit the Master of Science in Epidemiology webpage.

 - Certificate in Clinical ResearchUTHSC Department of Preventive Medicine also offers a Certificate in Clinical Research, a 12-credit hour online non-degree program designed to provide initial clinical research skills and training to healthcare professionals, with track options of Health Disparities or Health Behavior Intervention.

 For more information, please visit the Certificate in Clinical Research webpage.